 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-Tomorrow, Qarmartalik School students will be completing their schooling and as well as Grise Fiord.
+Tomorrow, Qarmartalik School students will be completing their schooling in Resolute Bay.
 I am very proud of these students and apologize that I am not able to attend their graduation.
 Minister Gross and I wanted to go up during the weekend, but we were unable to due to there being no flights.

 I apologize, but I am very proud of them.
-I congratulate their parents in particular, who were the ones to wake up their children and gave them encouragement to continue their education.
-Five graduates are a lot for the community of Grise Fiord and I am very proud and happy that they are able to complete their schooling.
+I congratulate their parents in particular, who woke up their children and gave them encouragement to continue their

-The students who graduated are:
+The students who graduated, who I am very proud of are: